-(Added November 13, 2001, ZA01-11-01)
+Conditional uses are established in Chapter 4B.

 Section 21.07.
 Historic Plan Development (HPD) District.

-When after review of the application and hearing thereon the Commission finds as a fact that the proposed use(s) is consistent with the general plan and in the public interest, the following uses may be permitted as conditional uses:

-[1] All permitted or conditional uses allowed in HR-1, HR-2, HR-3, and HC districts.

-[2] Hospitals, clinics, sanitariums and convalescent or nursing homes.

-[3] Trade or business schools.

-[4] Residential cluster developments, in conformance with the requirements of Section 23.02, provided that the design and placement are compatible with the historic character of the district.

-[5] Any use that is appropriate to and will enhance the historic character of the surrounding area.

-(Added August 14, 1997, ZA97-08-01)
+Within this Historic Planned Development District, all permitted and limited uses shall be set out within the development order approved by the Commission pursuant to Chapter 19, in a manner consistent with the Comprehensive Plan and this Resolution.

 Section 21.08.
 Certificate of appropriateness required.

-No building, structure or landscape, including walls, fences, steps, and paving that can be viewed from the public right-of-way, shall be erected, reconstructed, altered, restored, moved or demolished within a design district, and no sign, fence, wall, or other appurtenant structure shall be erected or displayed on any lot, building, or structure located within said district unless an application for a certificate of appropriateness has been approved by the Commission pursuant to the provisions of this chapter.
-A certificate of appropriateness is not required for communications antennas permitted by Section 23.27[4](a) or (b).
+No building, structure or landscape, including walls, fences, steps, and paving that can be viewed from the public right-of-way, shall be erected, reconstructed, altered, restored, moved or demolished within a design district, and no sign, fence, wall, or other appurtenant structure shall be erected or displayed on any lot, building, or structure located within said district unless an application for a certificate of appropriateness has been approved by the Commission pursuant to the provisions of this chapter and Chapter 28.
+A certificate of appropriateness is not required for communications antennas permitted by Section 23.08.01[4](a) or (b).

-(Added August 14, 1997, ZA97-08-01; Amended January 28, 2002, ZA02-01-03)

 Section 21.09.
 Economic and community development target areas.

-The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.28.
+The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.27.07.

-(Added May 29, 2001, ZA01-05-01)

 Section 21.10.
 Building height requirements.

-The maximum height for buildings and structures shall be thirty-five (35) feet except as allowed by Section 4.03.
+The maximum height for buildings and structures shall be thirty-five (35) feet, except as otherwise provided in Section 4.03.
 The Commission may however, allow construction and erection of buildings or structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as a conditional use and require a certificate of appropriateness.

-(Added January 28, 2002, ZA02-01-02)

 Section 21.11.
 Yard requirements (building setback distance).

 There shall be no minimum setback requirements, except as provided below: